vumichien/cocoindex/docs/docs/core/basics.md

 ![Data Example](data_example.svg)

-### Life Cycle of an Indexing Flow
+### Life cycle of an indexing flow

-An indexing flow, once set up, maintains a long-lived relationship between source data and indexes.
+An indexing flow, once set up, maintains a long-lived relationship between data source and data in target storage.
 This means:

-1. The indexes created by the flow remain available for querying at any time
+1. The target storage created by the flow remain available for querying at any time

-2. When source data changes, the indexes are automatically updated to reflect those changes
+2. As source data changes (new data added, existing data updated or deleted), data in the target storage are updated to reflect those changes, on certain pace, according to the update mode:

+    *   **One time update**: Once triggered, CocoIndex updates the target data to reflect the version of source data up to the current moment.
+    *   **Live update**: CocoIndex continuously watches the source data and updates the target data accordingly.

+    See more details in the [build / update target data](flow_methods#build--update-target-data) section.

 3. CocoIndex intelligently manages these updates by:
-   - Determining which parts of the index need to be recomputed
+    *   Determining which parts of the target data need to be recomputed
-   - Reusing existing computations where possible
+    *   Reusing existing computations where possible
-   - Only reprocessing the minimum necessary data
+    *   Only reprocessing the minimum necessary data

 You can think of an indexing flow similar to formulas in a spreadsheet:

-- In a spreadsheet, you define formulas that transform input cells into output cells
+*   In a spreadsheet, you define formulas that transform input cells into output cells
-- When input values change, the spreadsheet automatically recalculates affected outputs
+*   When input values change, the spreadsheet recalculates affected outputs
-- You focus on defining the transformation logic, not managing updates
+*   You focus on defining the transformation logic, not managing updates

 CocoIndex works the same way, but with more powerful capabilities:

-- Instead of flat tables, CocoIndex models data in nested data structures, making it more natural to model complex data
+* Instead of flat tables, CocoIndex models data in nested data structures, making it more natural to model complex data
-- Instead of simple cell-level formulas, you have operations like "for each" to apply the same formula across rows without repeating yourself
+* Instead of simple cell-level formulas, you have operations like "for each" to apply the same formula across rows without repeating yourself

 This means when writing your flow operations, you can treat source data as if it were static - focusing purely on defining the transformation logic.
-CocoIndex takes care of maintaining the dynamic relationship between sources and indexes behind the scenes.
+CocoIndex takes care of maintaining the dynamic relationship between sources and target data behind the scenes.

-### Internal Storage
+### Internal storage

 As an indexing flow is long-lived, it needs to store intermediate data to keep track of the states.
 CocoIndex uses internal storage for this purpose.